diegodesouza/Tmux/tmux.md

 ## Creating Custom Scripts

-* Based on the knowledge we have above, we can start a script with some tmux commands.
+* Based on the knowledge we have above, we can start a script with some tux commands.
 Let's create a file called `~/development`.
   * `touch ~/development`